-- Record the original passage (e.g., The author's family also avoided wasting anything.
-Instead of throwing away cotton bags, the material was "washed, bleached, and cut into dish cloths and towels" (Hastings).). - Revise the original passage, focusing on combining sentences using semicolons and/or colons or splitting sentences (e.g., The author's family also avoided wasting anything: instead of throwing away cotton bags, the material was "washed, bleached, and cut into dish cloths and towels" (Hastings).).

-- Explain why the revision is effective (e.g., I combined these sentences using a colon to highlight how the second part of the sentence provides information to support the first part.). - 1 See the Model WR.2 Revision Exit Slip: Varying Sentence Length for more examples.
+- Record the original passage (e.g., Now I was ready to report.
+"The Eagle has landed."). - Revise the original passage, focusing on combining sentences using semicolons and/or colons or splitting sentences (e.g., Now I was ready to report: "The Eagle has landed."). - Explain why the revision is effective (e.g., I used a colon to connect these two sentences, because the dialogue clarifies what the narrator means in the first clause.). - 3 See the Model WR.3 Revision Exit Slip: Varying Sentence Length for more examples.